Monday, November 23, 2020

 “Cyial–!”
 Sairek shouted, but he didn’t get much time to react as another tendril swung towards them to his side again and this time towards on his left rather than overhead.

 They both groaned, momentarily dazed.
-Sairek felt something around his leg and suddenly was hauled up by it.
-He yelled out in surprise, dangling by one leg upside down from one of those vine-like tendrils secured around his ankle and calf, while Nayleen was facing similar trouble, having her waist be wrapped around as she kicked and squirmed, though she was still right side up.
+Sairek soon felt something around his leg and suddenly,. tightly, and was hauled upwards by his.
+He yelled out in frantic surprise, dangling by one leg upside down from one of those vine-like tendrils secured around his ankle and calf, while Nayleen was facing similar trouble, having her waist be wrapped around as she kicked and squirmed, though she was still right side up.

 The creature let out a gurgling hiss—a hiss that was soon cut off as some sort of disk of iron that was tossed from the west side of the forest came out from the trees.
-It aimed for the stem and decapitated it in half fairly cleanly.
-There was a hiss that came from the creature’s body, which lowered and lowered in pitch as the tendrils suddenly became lax, dropping Sairek and Nayleen back to the ground while the creature crumpled.
+It aimed for the stem and sliced through a decent section of it.
+There was a hiss that came from the creature’s body, which lowered and lowered in pitch as the tendrils suddenly became lax, dropping Sairek and Nayleen back to the ground while the creature crumpled to the floor in a heavy thud.

 “Unmph…!”
-Sairek let out when he landed flat on his back, wincing and staring upwards, soon wide-eyed as the creature began to fall forward.
-Desperately, he flexed and shifted the weight of his body to the side and rolled sideways along the ground, until he was out of the way just in time as it slammed down on the ground where both Nayleen and he had collapsed together.
-He panted hard from the adrenaline, propped up on his left elbow as he stared in disbelief for a moment, fearing that this thing would somehow begin moving again.
+Sairek let out when he landed squarely on his back from a eight foot drop, wincing and staring upwards.
+Desperately, feeling he was still in danger, he flexed and shifted the weight of his body to the side and rolled sideways along the ground, scrambling back up to his feet.
+He panted hard from the adrenaline whilst he stared in disbelief for a moment, fearing that this thing would begin moving again.

 Cyial immediately ran up to them.
 “Are you guys okay?!”